-- Damage or removal of to the thyroid gland through surgery.
+- Damage or removal of the thyroid gland through surgery.

 Diagnosis of Hypothyroidism

 There are several tests and examinations available to conclude the symptoms.
 They include-

 - General medical examination of weight, skin, blood pressure, eye, throat, pulse rate, etc.

 - A blood test is performed to detect the level of triglyceride, cholesterol, and hormonal level of Thyroid-Stimulating Hormone including T3 and T4.

 - CT, MRI, thyroid ultrasound and scans to detect the activity of the thyroid gland.

 Treatment and Precautions for Hypothyroidism

 The treatment available for this syndrome would be in the form of lifelong therapy.
 There is no permanent cure but it could be controlled by replacing the level of TSH, T4 and T3 hormones through medications.
 Few thyroid hormone supplements are available to treat this disorder.
-Before treating a patient with hypothyroidism, it is more important to check the age of a patient, causes, and thyroid hormonal level.
+Before treating a patient with hypothyroidism, it is more important to check the age of a patient, causes, and thyroid hormone level.

 There are certain safety measures to be followed to control or to reduce the symptoms, which includes-

 - Having a balanced diet including Vitamin D-rich food and calcium supplements to avoid the weakness and thinning of bones.

 - Regular exercise, walking.
 Indulge in weight-loss programs for managing weight.

 - Intake of more water and fresh fruit juice to avoid dehydration.

 - Quit smoking and consumption of alcohols.

-- Regular hormonal level test to detect the functioning of thyroid gland.
+- Regular hormonal level test to detect the functioning of the thyroid gland.

-To know more about thyroid gland, its hormones and thyroid diet, visit Byju’s.
+To know more about the thyroid gland, its hormones and thyroid diet, visit BYJU’S.